dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 ### Diminishing Returns as Marginal Utility

-The first is the property of **diminishing marginal utility**, which is the idea that every point of a stat added is less valuable than the previous.
-For example: adding 72 Crit rating (the equivalent of 1% Crit) when you have 0 rating is a larger marginal gain (going from 0% Crit to 1% Crit) than adding 72 Crit rating when you have 7056 rating (going from 98% Crit to 99% Crit).
+The first is the property of **diminishing marginal utility**, which is the idea that every point of a stat added to a total is less valuable than the previous.
+For example: adding 1 rating when you have 100 rating to begin with is a larger marginal gain than adding 1 rating when you have 200 rating.

 {{< texblock >}}
 \begin{aligned}
-\frac{1.01}{1.00} &> \frac{1.99}{1.98} \\ \\
+\frac{100 + 1}{100} &> \frac{200 + 1}{200} \\[3ex]
+\frac{101}{100} &> \frac{201}{200} \\[3ex]
 1.01 &> 1.005
 \end{aligned}
 {{< /texblock >}}

 Many people understand this intuitively as "stat X gets worse the more you have of it".
 When we talk about stats having diminishing returns in this manner, we are typically referring to diminishing marginal utility.
-Diminished marginal utility is inherent in
+This is inherent in the way that WoW computes stat ratings, and all stats are affected equally by this phenomenon.

-### Diminishing Returns as Penalties
+### Diminishing Returns as Penalty

-A second use of the term diminishing returns refers to ex post facto conversions applied to some mechanics to reduce their effectiveness from what is advertised on the tooltip.
-Things such as CC durations, taunt effectiveness, and dodge/parry rating to percent conversions are all examples of game mechanics which incur a diminishing returns penalty.
-This is the classic definition of "diminishing returns" that players use most often in WoW.
+A second use of the term diminishing returns refers to ex post facto conversions applied to some values to reduce their effectiveness from what is advertised on the tooltip.
+Things such as CC durations, taunt effectiveness, and dodge/parry rating to percent conversions are all examples of in-game values which incur a diminishing returns penalty.
+This is the classic definition of "diminishing returns" that players use most often in WoW, and will be the primary focus of this article.

 Particularly relevant to tanks is the dodge/parry conversion.
 For simplicity's sake I will use terms relevant to Guardian, but know that anywhere that "Dodge" is mentioned, it can be replaced with "Parry" (and "Agility" with "Strength") as the formula is the same for both.